Introduction to Transformers: an NLP Perspective: Improved Architectures

 \subsection{Numerical Method-Inspired Models}

-A residual network computes its output through the sum of the identity mapping and some transformation of the input.
-Such a model can be interpreted as an Euler discretization of \textbf{ordinary differential equations} (\textbf{ODEs}) \citep{ee-etal:proposal2017,haber-ruthotto:2017stable}.
+A residual network computes its output as the sum of the identity mapping and a transformation of the input.
+Such a model can be interpreted as an Euler discretization of \textbf{ordinary differential equations} (\textbf{ODEs})~\citep{ee-etal:proposal2017,haber-ruthotto:2017stable}.
 To illustrate this idea, we consider a general form of residual networks